ubc-library-rc/gis-spatial-stories/content/dynamic-maps.md

 <iframe src="./reference/jawg-map.html" style="width:90%; height:450px; border:none;"> </iframe>

 Much like their static counterparts, reference webmaps can be as simple as a basemap with a drop-pin locator or a single data layer.
-Explore the interactive capabilities of each.
+Explore the interactive capabilities of each of the following examples.

 <iframe src="./reference/leaflet-reference-map.html" style="width:90%; height:450px; border:none;"> </iframe>